abhijith/abhijith.github.io/_posts/resume.md

 * Helped build AWS EMR-like functionality using custom AMIs and AWS Spot-Instances to spin-up Hadoop clusters in a matter of few minutes.

-* Halved Cloud infrastructure expenditure by streamlining workflows on the Cloud and data-driven cluster sizing
+Reduced cloud expenditure by 45-50%, reduced human errors and increased reliability.

 #### Atlantis Computing Pvt Ltd (Senior Developer, Apr 2007 - Aug 2011)